Birth Doula ServicesIn Portland, Oregon

 Are Doulas Covered By Insurance?

-While doulas are non-medical providers without specific insurance billing codes, some private pay insurance companies reimburse for all or part of doulas services depending on the insurance provider and individual plan.
+Some private pay insurance companies reimburse for all or part of doulas services depending on the insurance provider and individual plan.
 Please check with your insurance provider to determine eligibility.

 How Do Doulas Work With Medical Providers?